Tuvia Bielski: World War II

 When Operation Barbarossa broke out, Tuvia, Zus, and Asael were called up by their army units to fight against the Nazi German occupiers.
-Tuvia recalls: "Suddenly about fifty planes (Luftwaffe) flew over the town dropping incendiary bombs.
-In a very few minutes the entire place was on fire.
+Tuvia recalls: "Suddenly about 50 planes (Luftwaffe) flew over the town dropping incendiary bombs.
+In a few minutes the entire place was on fire.
 The commander called us in, ordered us to leave the burning town and regroup in a forest about five kilometers from there.
 We were to continue working.
 We carried out his command but soon after we began our job in the forest another wave of planes flew over the area and set the woods on fire.
 The commander called us in and said: 'Friends, you are on your own!'"
 After the units disbanded, the Bielski brothers fled to Stankiewicze, where their parents lived.
 In early July 1941, a German army unit arrived in Stankiewicze and Jewish residents were moved to a ghetto in Nowogródek.
 The four Bielski brothers managed to flee to the nearby forest.
 Their parents, two of their brothers and other family members, including Rifka and Zus' wife and child, were killed in the ghetto on December 8, 1941.

 Tuvia Bielski led a group of Jewish partisans who hid in the forest.
 Although always hunted by Nazis, Bielski's group continued to grow.
 They periodically raided the ghettos to help people escape.
 They lived in the forests for over two years, and in their camp, they built a school, a hospital, and a nursery.
 As the leader of the Bielski partisans, his aim was to save the lives of Jews, where he could make a large impact, rather than getting involved with skirmishes with Nazis, where their effect would be negligible.
-Thus, they did not explicitly seek to attack railroads and roads that the German Nazis were using as supply routes but did sometimes carry out such attacks in order to save Jews at risk of being killed by Nazis in the Holocaust.
+Thus, they did not explicitly seek to attack railroads and roads that the German Nazis were using as supply routes but did sometimes carry out such attacks to save Jews at risk of being killed by Nazis in the Holocaust.
 The Bielski partisans ultimately saved the lives of more than 1,200 Jews.

 In 1944, Asael Bielski was conscripted into the Soviet Army and killed in battle in Germany.